 Thank you to Ridgway Bar & Grill, Charlie McDonald Photography and everyone who turned out to support The Shelter's NextGen Committee's End of Summer Party, Friday, Sept.
 9, 2016 at Ridgway Bar & Grill in Naples.

 Click here to read the Naples Daily News story

 NAPLES, Fla. – Sept.
 6, 2016 – The Shelter for Abused Women & Children in Naples is taking a page from its own self-care playbook by becoming a Blue Zones Project Approved™ Worksite.
 The designation allows the 26-year old organization to demonstrate its commitment to community well-being, by helping its own employees and residents live longer, better lives.
-Blue Zones Project is a community-by-community, well-being improvement initiative designed to make healthy choices easier through permanent changes to ...
+Blue Zones Project is a community-by-community, well-being improvement initiative designed to make healthy choices easier through permanent ...